 Make the frosting

 - Beat the cream cheese and butter until smooth with an electric mixer.
 Add the powdered sugar, one cup at a time, and whip until the frosting is smooth and fluffy.
-Add a pinch of salt and the boiled cider and mix thoroughly.
+Add a pinch of salt and mix thoroughly.

 - Frost the cake once cool and serve directly out of the pan.
 Refrigerate any leftovers.